itstanmaykumar/mindcare-client-side/README.md

 ### `React`

-React JS was mainly used in this project.
+React JS was used in this project.

+### `Router`

+Private routing was mainly used in this project.

 ### `HTML`